Health

 After the blisters crust over, a scab will begin to form.
 The scab is typically dark brown or black, and it’s often thick and large.
 This is when cold sores cause the most embarrassment, but the good news is that scabbing is the phase where healing occurs.
 Over the next several days to a week or so, the scab will begin to diminish in size and flake away.
 Don’t try to help it along.
 Picking at the scab, even if it’s becoming detached from the sore, is likely to cause bleeding, irritation and new scabbing.

-During the scabbing and healing stage, keep the scab soft by applying aloe vera gel a few times a day to help prevent it from splitting and bleeding when you bump it against something or smile too wide.
+During the scabbing and healing stage, you may keep the scab soft by applying a hydrocolloid gel, aloe vera gel or other emollient a few times a day to help prevent it from splitting and bleeding when you bump it against something or smile too wide.
+There also cold sore patches available, which usually contain a hydrocolloid ingredient that may help with healing.

 When is a cold sore no longer contagious?

-A cold sore is contagious from the time it appears until the time it disappears.
-Once the cold sore appears, keep your hands clean and wash them thoroughly before and after applying ointments.
+A cold sore is likely more contagious when it is oozing, but the virus can spread from saliva, even if you don’t have any visible blisters or sores.
+Once cold sores appear, keep your hands clean and wash them thoroughly before and after applying ointments.
 Don’t kiss anyone or share utensils, lip balm or other items that might come into contact with the virus until your cold sore is completely gone.

 If you frequently get cold sores or they’re particularly painful or long-lived, see your healthcare provider.
 Although there is no cure for cold sores and nothing can completely prevent their occurrence, a prescription oral antiviral medication can help reduce the frequency, intensity and pain of these sores.

-You should also visit your healthcare provider if you get cold sores near your eyes or if they spread to another part of your body.
+You should also visit your healthcare provider if you get cold sores near your eyes, if they spread to another part of your body or if you have another health condition that may lead to complications such as a weakened immune system or eczema.